 Key stakeholder input argues that development of new hydro generation assets has stalled for many years.
-Stakeholders stated that policy and market incentives have been insufficient to overcome permitting difficulties and financial risks.
+Policy and market incentives have been insufficient to overcome permitting difficulties and financial risks.
 However, hydro resources, particularly pumped storage are expected to play a more prominent role as the need for flexibility in the system increases.
-Furthermore, as the evolution of wholesale markets expands and markets become more fine-tuned through application of "Pay for Performance," compensation opportunities to flexible and quick-response resources such as pumped storage may increase the financial and economic incentives to more fully utilize existing facilities.
+Furthermore, as the evolution of wholesale markets expands and markets become more finetuned through application of "Pay for Performance," compensation opportunities to flexible and quick-response resources such as pumped storage may increase the financial and economic incentives to more fully utilize existing facilities.
 This could, in turn, provide incentives to build new pumped storage facilities.